Consensys/doc.web3signer/docs/index.md

 Java.
 EthSigner is capable of signing on multiple platforms using private keys stored in an external vault, or encrypted on a disk.

-Web3Signer can sign blocks using secp256k1 and BLS12-381 signing keys, and supports the following
+Web3Signer can sign payloads using secp256k1 and BLS12-381 signing keys, and supports the following
 platforms:

 * Ethereum 1.0